Poison-Cluster/poison-cluster/README.md

 These metrics are compared across different scenarios to observe how noise affects cluster structure and algorithm performance.

+### Cluster Poisoning Between Two Clusters

+Open the notebook in a Jupyter Notebook environment and execute the cells sequentially.
+The workflow is organized into the following sections:

+#### 1. **Data Loading and Preparation**

+- Loads the **Iris dataset** using `sklearn.datasets`.
+- Scales features using `StandardScaler` to normalize the input space.
+- Initializes true cluster labels for comparison purposes.

+#### 2. **K-Means Clustering on Clean Data**

+- Applies `KMeans` clustering with 3 clusters on the original, unpoisoned data.
+- Visualizes the clustering result using 2D PCA projections.
+- Computes baseline clustering metrics:
+  - `Silhouette Score`
+  - `Davies-Bouldin Index`
+  - `Calinski-Harabasz Score`
+  - `Adjusted Rand Index (ARI)`

+#### 3. **Synthetic Cluster Poisoning**

+- Introduces synthetic "bridge" points between two distinct clusters using a custom interpolation method.
+- These bridge points simulate **intentional data poisoning** to blur cluster boundaries.
+- The synthetic data is inserted into the original dataset.

+#### 4. **Re-Clustering on Poisoned Data**

+- Re-runs `KMeans` on the poisoned dataset.
+- Evaluates changes in clustering performance using the same metrics.
+- Visualizes the new clusters to show how poisoning impacts the clustering outcome.

+#### 5. **Poisoning Impact Analysis**

+- Compares metrics before and after poisoning to quantify the degradation in cluster separation.
+- Includes label extension logic for handling mixed-label (real + synthetic) data properly.

+This notebook demonstrates how introducing synthetic samples can intentionally degrade the quality of K-Means clustering.
+It is useful for studying robustness and vulnerabilities in unsupervised learning settings.

 ## Summary of the References

 ### Wang, Yanling, et al. (2024) - ClusterPoison: Poisoning Attacks on Recommender Systems with Limited Fake Users